Tejanpreet/GIT-TRAINING/gitstatusDemo.md

-this is a new line , specifically for linkedln learning!
+this is a new line , this is a better change